 HUMBOLDT COASTAL RESILIENCE PROJECT

 We are excited to announce that the Humboldt Coastal Resilience Project (formally Dunes Climate Ready Project) has been continued for an additional 3 years through grants from the Ocean Protection Council and the California State Coastal Conservancy.
 This Quarterly Update covers the beginning of year 4 in this 6-year study which will improve understanding of sediment movement along the entire Eureka littoral cell, a 32-mile stretch of coastline composed of barrier dune systems.
-The study will identify potential vulnerabilities to climate change in order to develop decision support tools and adaptation measures for future sea level rise and extreme weather events.
+The study will identify potential vulnerabilities to climate change in order to develop decision support tools and adaptation measures for future sea-level rise and extreme weather events.
 More information on Phase I of the project can be found here.

 A combined total of $430,750 was awarded to the Friends of the Dunes, who are the fiscal receiver and will oversee the outreach component of the grant.
 Funding will cover the following tasks: 1) Continuation of littoral cell cross-shore transects for an additional 2 years, resulting in a total of 5 years of data, 2) Continuation of monitoring of the Lanphere and Eel River adaptation sites, 3) Implementation of a second replication of the Lanphere adaptation site methodology in a new location, 4) Revise and update the Eureka littoral cell fluvial sediment budget, 5) Complete a vulnerability assessment for the study site, 6) Model responses of the beach-dune barrier complexes to sea level rise and extreme event scenarios, 7) Convene a stakeholder involvement group, and 8) Continue outreach activities.
-Following is an update of activities in the first quarter of 2019.

 Littoral Cell Shoreline Monitoring